jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 which can be verified numerically.

-**Key Insights:**
-- Completeness is an $L^2$ property, not pointwise.
-- Boundary conditions affect the rate of convergence.
-- Parseval's identity provides a convergence test independent of pointwise behavior.
+This analysis reveals that completeness is fundamentally an $L^2$ property rather than a pointwise convergence result: the series converges in the $L^2$ norm even when pointwise convergence fails.
+The boundary conditions significantly affect the rate of convergence: the mixed boundary condition $u'(\pi) = 0$ creates a mismatch that slows the decay of coefficients to $O(n^{-2})$ compared to the $O(n^{-1})$ rate for standard Fourier series.
+Parseval's identity provides a convergence test independent of pointwise behavior, allowing one to verify completeness and compute norms using only the spectral coefficients, demonstrating the power of Hilbert-space methods for understanding eigenfunction expansions.

 </details>